 Ms. Wilson was appointed to the Advisory Board in July 2019.
 She has served as Head of Cybersecurity for Morgan Stanley Wealth Management and Investment Technology since April 2017.
 She is responsible for the cybersecurity of wealth and investment management systems and the integrity and confidentiality of client data.
-Prior to Morgan Stanley, Ms. Wilson spent 15 years at the National Security Agency (NSA), holding several key senior executive level leadership positions.
-Upon her appointment to the Advisory Board, Ms. Wilson received options to purchase 3,000 shares of Common stock.
+Prior to Morgan Stanley, Ms. Wilson spent 15 years at the National Security Agency, holding several key senior executive level leadership positions.